My Top 10 First-Hand Tips for International Travel

 One of the best ways to beat jet lag is to book overnight flights.
 In fact, most long-haul flights heading to Europe are at night.
 We like to take flights that leave around 9 pm, give or take a couple of hours.
 This ensures that we are as tired as possible and can get as much sleep as possible on the plane.

-I also want to point out that you generally don’t have as much “time” as you think.
+I also want to point out that you generally don’t have as much “time” as you think you do.
 For example, with good tailwinds, an 8-hour, 20-minute flight from Atlanta to Paris could look more like 8 hours or less of actual flight time.

-Additionally, most airlines serve “dinner” not long after takeoff.
+Additionally, most airlines serve “dinner” not long after takeoff on evening long-haul flights.
 So, it’s common to board at 9 pm for a 9:45 pm departure and have a meal served at 10:30 pm.
-You don’t have to take it and can get to sleep right away, but it can be disruptive.
+You don’t have to take it and can get to sleep right away, but the noise of the meal service can be disruptive.

 So, you can usually count on about 6 hours of “as good as it gets” sleep on a flight to Western Europe.
 We like to take melatonin about 30 minutes before we want to sleep on international flights.